 About the Profession

-The minimum grade point averages range from 2.5 to 3.5, but most students admitted have very competitive averages (e.g., 3.4 and higher).
+The minimum grade point averages hover near a 3.0 GPA but most students admitted have very competitive averages (e.g., 3.4 and higher).
 Course work in the sciences typically includes Biology, Chemistry, Anatomy, Physiology and Microbiology.
 Certain schools do require Organic Chemistry, Physics, Biochemistry and often calculus.
 Psychology, English and credits in Humanities are frequently cited.
 Increasingly, PA programs insist on a specific number of hours of health related experience.
-Since each school varies in the number of hours and whether these may be volunteer or paid, students must research each school carefully to determine qualifications.
+Since each school varies in the number of hours and whether these may be volunteer or paid, students must research each school very carefully to determine qualifications.

-For more information you may contact: Association of Physician Assistant Programs (APAP) 950 N. Washington St., Alexandria, VA 22314-1552, (847) 548-5538.
-For more information and to subscribe to view the Physician Assistant Programs Directory, visit www.paeaonline.org.
-For $35 you can subscribe to view the directory for one year.
-There are more than 143 PA programs in the United States; 22 of which are in the State of New York.
+For more information you may consult the Physician Assistant Programs Directory.
+There are more than over 215 PA programs in the United States; 22 of which are in the State of New York.
 There are a large number of programs in the downstate area.
 Most PA programs nationwide are concentrated in the Northeast.
-There are two (2) programs in Western New York at Daemen College and D'Youville College in Buffalo.
+There are two programs in Western New York at Daemen College and D'Youville College in Buffalo.
 Daemen is a free standing Master's degree program; D'Youville offers a combined BS/MS.